openharmony/docs/en/application-dev/reference/apis/js-apis-vector.md

 subVector(fromIndex: number, toIndex: number): Vector&lt;T&gt;

-Obtains entries within a range in this container, including the entry at the start position but not that at the end position, and returns these entries as a new **Vector** instance.
+Obtains elements within a range in this container, including the element at the start position but not that at the end position, and returns these elements as a new **Vector** instance.

+**System capability**: SystemCapability.Utils.Lang

 **Parameters**